 Many years after my Army days were over, during the aforementioned phone call to my uncle, like I say, Doc Holliday popped into my mind.
 I told my uncle in that I had seen where Holliday was born and Tombstone where he came close to dying, I was thinking about going to Glenwood Springs, Colorado to see his grave site.
 My uncle told me there was some petroglyphs he had been hoping to show me in Utah for some time, including some along the Black Dragon Wash in the San Rafael Swell (of which I had seen last at a very young age).
 He asked me to meet him in Denver, go with him to see Chögyam Trungpa Rinpoche in Boulder, then we could drop down to I-70 and head west to the petroglyph site in addition to a couple of other locations and along the way, in the process, go right through Glenwood Springs.
-Which we did.
+Which, after having breakfast with an artist friend of his, Howard Fogg, we did.

 After the San Rafael Swell petroglyphs, in order to see another petroglyph of great importance to my uncle for me to see, he doubled back along Highway 50 to the 550 south through Durango, Colorado.